apex-legends-bugs/apex-legends-bugs/README.md

 ### Take screenshots and clips 🖼🎬
 A bunch of bugs still don't have a screenshot or a video clip associated with them.
 You can find them [here](https://github.com/apex-legends-bugs/apex-legends-bugs/issues?q=is%3Aopen+label%3A%22needs+screenshot%22%2C%22needs+video%22).
 If you want to help, take screenshots and clips and upload them.
 Then add them in a comment!
 This sort of work is very important, and your contribution matters a lot!

+### Help confirm unconfirmed bugs 🕵️‍♀️🕵️‍♂️
+There are some bugs that haven't been confirmed yet - you could try and reproduce them on your end with friends, and see what happens.
+[Here's a list of those bugs](https://github.com/apex-legends-bugs/apex-legends-bugs/issues?q=is%3Aissue+is%3Aopen+label%3A%22unconfirmed+%2F+rumor%22).

 ### Investigate old bugs 🕸
 Very many bugs have been reported on social media over the years, and many have been ignored by Respawn.
 Here's your chance to be a true Digital Historian!
 Search social media for Apex bug reports, try to reproduce them, and if you can, report them here!